SteveBallantine/spirit-island-randomiser/readme.md

 # Todo

-- Use incognito mode to verify default settings.
 - Refactor to use 'IsValid' logic on GameSetup for thematic map as well.
 This will remove a lot of code and remove need to try and calculate number of board combinations.
 - On results page, add setup instructions for extra boards, adversaries, etc. Also add pictures for map setups.
 - Add support for custom spirits & adversaries